 Home

-Sports Leaders UK Energy Club.
+Sports Leaders UK Energy Club

 In 2013, spear was commissioned by Sports Leaders UK to conduct a preliminary evaluation of the new Energy Club programme – a Cabinet Office social enterprise programme aimed at increasing children’s physical activity levels and knowledge of healthy lifestyles through fun activities.